So few have benefited from commercial real estate investments for a handful of reasons.

 High cost of entry: large amounts of capital are traditionally required to build or purchase buildings outright, or to join a deal as a limited partner.

-Exclusivity: Real estate is still largely a relationship game - even if an individual investor did have the economic means to participate in a large transaction, these deals are often “country club deals” and take place through private offerings behind closed doors or within a close-knit community of high-net-worth industry players.
+Exclusivity: Real estate is still largely a relationship game - even if an individual investor did have the economic means to participate in a large transaction, these deals are often “club deals” and take place through private offerings behind closed doors or within a close-knit community of high-net-worth industry players.
 There is no centralized market for non-insiders to find single-property real estate investment opportunities and to participate side-by-side with the institutional insiders.

 Accreditation requirements: A legal designation called accreditation allows only certain wealthy individuals to invest in the majority of direct commercial real estate transactions.
 The accreditation requirement serves an important purpose in preventing less affluent investors from taking losses in private investments that lack the disclosure and registration requirements of public securities.
 In practice, however, the requirement also serves as a legal barrier that limits individuals seeking to capitalize on the economic benefits of commercial real estate ownership.